 Certainly, legal education in the United States is focused on turning out lawyers capable of bringing cases to trial and winning.
 Of course, many law school graduates end up doing work that never brings them into a courtroom.
 But it is expected that they have been given the tools to thrive there.

-And yet, even litigation attorneys, who regularly prepare for and go to court, almost never go to a jury trial.
+And yet, even litigation attorneys, who regularly prepare for and go to court, rarely go to a jury trial.
 The trial used to be the end stage of a case.
-But the number of federal civil trials has been decreasing for more than half a century.
+However, the number of federal civil trials has been decreasing for more than half a century.
 Now, only 2-3% of federal civil cases go to trial.
 Less than 2% of federal criminal cases go to trial.
 State statistics are similar.
 Professor Marc Galanter calls this phenomenon “The Vanishing Trial.”

 But why do this?
 Why not go to trial?
-Why are lawyers so eager to settle cases?
-There are a number of reasons.
+Why are lawyers so eager for out-of-court settlements?
+There are several reasons.

-This pattern of overconfidence means that every trial lawyer has had the experience of being sure they were going to win a case, then losing it.
-Perhaps that’s why a lot of lawyers refer to trial as a “crapshoot“ The consequences of losing a case can be quite severe, for both clients and lawyers.
+This pattern of overconfidence means that every trial lawyer has had the experience of being sure they were going to win a legal case, then losing it.
+Perhaps that’s why a lot of lawyers refer to trial as a “crapshoot“.
+The consequences of losing a case can be quite severe, for all parties involved.
 Criminal defendants face loss of liberty and fines.
 Civil parties face mostly economic consequences, but also damage to their reputation.
 Some parties may go bankrupt if the stakes are high enough.

 Although no judge can force a settlement where none has previously been agreed to, (Barrientos v.
 City of Los Angeles, (1994) 30 Cal.
 App.4th 63) courts can and do encourage, cajole, and even pressure parties to settle cases.
 This author has seen counsel ordered by judges to “go into the hallway and settle this case,” and has received such orders.
 Of course, this tactic does not always work, but it does get counsel and parties talking.